NFL Rumors: Seattle Seahawks Could Stall Marshawn Lynch’s Signing With Oakland Raiders

 If the Seahawks want to add a snag in the contract negotiations between Lynch and the Raiders, they can seek out a draft pick in return for the former Pro Bowl player.
 It would be similar to the Dallas Cowboys decision to let Tony Romo speak with other teams in an effort to work on a trade.
 The difference being that Marshawn Lynch is definitive about his interest in returning to football.
 What simplifies things is that Lynch only wants to play for his hometown team.

 Look for this to come to a quick conclusion.
 First, Marshawn Lynch must file his reinstatement paperwork.
 That has to happen before any contract between him and the Oakland Raiders can take place.
-After that the Seattle Seahawks have to let Lynch go.
+After that, the Seattle Seahawks have to let Lynch go.

 Will the Seahawks seek compensation for Marshawn Lynch?